OpenStarscape/starscape-protocol/chprops.md

 ### `status`

-Report status and results of a previous message from the client.
+Report status and results of a previous message with an `id` field sent by the client.

 * `id`: Number; `id` value from the original message.
 * `status`: String; indication of status. `"success"` if successful, otherwise an error reason, lowercase, with spaces and no punctuation.

-May include additional fields as specified by the client message.
+May include additional fields as given by the specification for the client message.
+May be sent with an indefinite delay after the client's message.
+Standard error statuses are `"malformed"`, `"no such object"`, `"no such property"`, and `"not allowed"`.

 ### `update`